---

 **This guide is for applications generated on Phoenix versions older than v1.6.3.**

-If you’re on 1.6.3 or higher, deployment setup is baked into the framework!
-Check out our guide for launching newer Elixir apps.
+If you're on 1.6.3 or higher, deployment setup is baked into the framework!
+Check out our [guide for

 Let's walk through working with Phoenix locally and preparing it for deployment.
 We can start with a brand new Phoenix application.